Artificial Grass Installation Cost

 If you’re wondering how to lay artificial grass like a professional, it involves the following steps:

-Ground preparation
+Ground Preparation

 Before installing your new artificial grass, a professional installer will need to remove the natural turf by lifting it up with a space or turf cutter, making sure they remove it to a depth of 10cm.
-They will then use a roller to compact the surface, and spray the area with weed killer and install an artificial grass underlay and weed membrane.
+They will then use a roller to compact the surface, spray the area with weed killer, and install an artificial grass underlay and weed membrane.

 Stone aggregate will then be placed on top of the surface, which should be compacted to the desired level.